 Mistake #9: Talking to Several Attorneys then Trying to Take Care of Your Case on Your Own

 DWIs are expensive, cumulative, and complex in nature.
-You need an experienced Collin County DWI attorney who knows the law, the judges, and the prosecutors to handle it for you.
+You need an experienced McKinney DWI attorney who knows the law, the judges, and the prosecutors to handle it for you.
 Even if you decide not to hire Underwood & Associates, you should find and retain an attorney with whom you feel comfortable, who you trust, and who you believe will represent your best interests.
 Take it from us – you will be glad you did!

 Mistake #10: Not Hiring Will Underwood to Defend Your DWI Charge

 Will Underwood knows the intricacies of DWI law.
 He understands the science behind the testing instruments, the techniques utilized by the police to create an appearance of intoxication, and the courtroom tactics employed by the prosecutors.
 The depth and breadth of his knowledge, experience, and expertise in this area of law place Will Underwood in a unique position to provide the best possible defense to those charged with a DWI offense.